Mae Young Classic (2017)

 The 2017 Mae Young Classic was a multi-night special event and tournament promoted by the American professional wrestling promotion, WWE.
-It was constituted by a 32-competitor tournament for women from WWE's NXT brand division and wrestlers from the independent circuit.
+It was constituted by a 32-competitor tournament for women from WWE's developmental brand, NXT, and wrestlers from the independent circuit.
 The majority of the tournament took place at Full Sail University in Winter Park, Florida and was taped from July 13–14, 2017; these matches aired on the WWE Network on August 28 (round 1) and September 4 (round 2, quarterfinals, and semifinals).
 The tournament final match aired live on the WWE Network on September 12 and took place at the Thomas & Mack Center in Paradise, Nevada.
 The event was named in honor of Mae Young.
 The winner of the inaugural tournament was Kairi Sane.

 The 2017 Mae Young Classic also featured WWE's first full-time female referee, Jessika Carr.
 A second edition of the tournament was held in the summer and fall of 2018.